Mercury Morris: Super Bowl years

 By 1973, Morris had taken over the starting halfback spot and rushed for 954 yards on 149 carries, despite playing with a neck injury late in the season.
-His 6.4 yard per carry average led the NFL that season, and he finished third in the NFL in rushing touchdowns.
+His 6.4 yard per carry average led the NFL for the season, and he finished third in the NFL in rushing touchdowns.

 Morris excelled in several playoff games leading up to Miami's two Super Bowl victories.
 In 1972, he led the Dolphins in rushing in both the divisional playoff game against Cleveland and the AFC Championship Game against Pittsburgh with 72 yards and 76 yards respectively.
 In 1973, he led the Dolphins in rushing for the divisional playoff game against Cincinnati with 106 yards and added 86 more rushing yards in the AFC Championship Game against Oakland.

 Late career

 Morris continued playing for the Dolphins in 1974 and 1975, before spending the last season of his shortened career playing for the San Diego Chargers in 1976.
-In 1974, he was slated to become the team's primary running back after Csonka defected to the World Football League, but a knee injury Morris suffered in the preseason limited him to five regular season games that year.
+In 1974 a knee injury Morris suffered in the preseason limited him to five regular season games that year.
+Morris missed the season opener and returned for the second game of the season, but then reinjured the knee in game 3.
+After playing three more games in November and December he suffered a neck injury and reinjured the knee, effectively ending his season.
 In 1975, Morris led the Dolphins in rushing yards, with 875, despite sharing the halfback position with Benny Malone.
 After being traded to San Diego before the 1976 season, he ran for 256 yards on 50 carries that year and decided to retire after the season, in part due to lingering difficulties from the neck injury suffered in a 1973 game against the Pittsburgh Steelers and reinjured in a car accident.

 Morris finished in the top five of the NFL in rushing touchdowns twice and total touchdowns once during his eight-year career.
-His career 5.1 yard per carry average was third all time among NFL players (1st among half backs) behind just fullbacks Jim Brown and Marion Motley.
-As of 2017, he ranked 6th all time behind Brown, Motley, running back Jamaal Charles and quarterbacks Michael Vick and Randall Cunningham.
-Morris' career kickoff return average of 26.5 is among the all-time top 20 for players with at least 100 returns, and was in the top 10 at the time of his retirement.
+His career 5.1 yard per carry average was third all time among NFL players (1st among halfbacks), only behind fullbacks Jim Brown and Marion Motley.
+As of 2017, he ranked sixth all time behind Brown, Motley, running back Jamaal Charles, and quarterbacks Michael Vick and Randall Cunningham.
+Morris's career kickoff return average of 26.5 is among the all-time top 20 for players with at least 100 returns, and was in the top 10 at the time of his retirement.
 As of 2017 he was ranked 18th.